Paja Jovanović: Biography

 He painted the iconostasis in the church of St Nicholas in Dolovo and Orthodox cathedral in Novi Sad, which was painted without commission.
 He spent most of his time in his atelier in Vienna, where he settled, and occasionally travelled to Belgrade.
 In 1940 he was made honorary citizen of Vršac, and in 1949 he was given the Order zasluga za narod (Merit for People) of the first category.
 He lived quietly and lonely, after his wife's early death, in Vienna until his own death in 1957.
-According to his will, the urn with his ashes was to be moved to Belgrade and where "The Legacy of Paja Jovanović" was opened in 1970, as well in Vršac.
+According to his will, the urn with his ashes was to be moved to Belgrade and where Museum of Paja Jovanović was opened in 1970, as well in Vršac.
 Later, in the building of the Old Pharmacy on the Stairs, in 1977 the permanent commemorative exhibition of Paja Jovanović was opened.
 The works of Paja Jovanović have been kept in the Town Museum of Vršac, along with his well-known painting Vršac triptych.
 Most of his works and personal belongings can be found in the Belgrade City Museum.